 Introduction

-ICON College of Technology and Management offers a Top-up BA (Hons) Tourism and Hospitality Management in partnership with Falmouth University, a TEF Gold rated University.
+ICON College of Technology and Management offers a BSc (Hons) Health and Social Care in partnership with Bishop Grosseteste University.
 ICON students will have the opportunity to complete the one-year course entirely in London and the course will be taught by well-qualified and experienced tutors.

 Entry Requirements